cpske/ISP/automation/travis-demo-project.md

 ---
-title: Continuous Integration using Travis-CI
+title: Continuous Integration using Github Actions or Travis-CI
 ---

-This project demonstrates use of Travis CI to build and test a Python project.
+This project demonstrates use of Continuous Integration (CI) to build and test a Python project.
-You will create a repository on Github, then have Travis-CI pull and test it, according to a "script" of instructions.
+Travis-CI is a popular CI server, but they recently greatly restricted the number of free builds an account can perform.
+Another choice is Github Actions.

+Using either service, you create a "script" of configuration and instructions for the CI server.
+You also define when this script should be executed, such as every time a commit is made on the master branch.

+Finally, you need to give the CI server access to your repository or define a "hook" to notify the CI server when a commit is made.
+If using Github Actions, this step isn't needed.

 What you will do is: